 Plaque is the soft, sticky film that covers the teeth and eventually becomes tartar.
-It is made up of bacteria and micro food particles that begin to release acids that wear down the enamel, the outer covering of the teeth.
-Plaque starts to form as a natural occurrence four to twelve hours after brushing.
-Tartar is a hard, crusty deposit that forms when plaque mineralizes on your child’s teeth.
-Only a dental professional can remove tartar.
+It’s made up of bacteria and micro food particles that begin to release acids that wear down the enamel, the outer covering of the teeth.
+Around four hours after brushing your teeth, plaque starts to form.

 - Brushing and flossing at least twice a day.

-- Spending two minutes in brushing and flossing each time.
+- Spending two minutes brushing and flossing each time.

 1. Start Early: Begin oral care routines early.
 Even before the first tooth erupts, clean your baby’s gums with a soft, damp cloth.
 Once teeth come in, use a small, soft-bristled toothbrush to gently clean them.

 2. Use the Right Toothpaste: Choose fluoride toothpaste once your child is old enough to spit it out (usually around age 2).
 Fluoride helps strengthen tooth enamel and prevent cavities.

 3. Teach Proper Brushing Techniques: As your child grows, teach them how to brush their teeth correctly.
 Use a pea-sized amount of toothpaste and make sure they brush for at least two minutes.